girirajvyas/gof-design-patterns/README.md

 - Can help with performance issues
 - Dont always jump to a factory

+> Prototype patterns are usually implemented with a Registry

+> A Prototype is used when you want to guarantee a unique instance that is lightweight to create

 ## Next:
 you can try prototype pattern with Generics and without clone method
 References: https://refactoring.guru/design-patterns/prototype

 # 4. Factory method pattern